Londinium: Name

 The etymology of the name Londinium is unknown.
 Following Geoffrey of Monmouth's pseudohistorical History of the Kings of Britain, it was long published as derived from an eponymous founder named Lud, son of Heli.
 There is no evidence such a figure existed.
 Instead, the Latin name was probably based on a native Brittonic place name reconstructed as *Londinion.
 Morphologically, this points to a structure of two suffixes: -in-jo-.
 However, the Roman Londinium was not the immediate source of English "London" (Lunden), as i-mutation would have caused the name to have been Lyndon.
 This suggests an alternative Brittonic form Londonion; alternatively, the local pronunciation in British Latin may have changed the pronunciation of Londinium to Lundeiniu or Lundein, which would also have avoided i-mutation in Old English.
-The list of the 28 cities of Britain included in the 9th-century History of the Britons precisely notes London in Old Welsh as Cair Lundem or Lundein.
+The list of the 28 Cities of Britain included in the 9th-century History of the Britons precisely notes London in Old Welsh as Cair Lundem or Lundein.

-The pronunciation of Londinium in British English is /lʌnˈdɪniəm/ lun-DIN-ee-əm, and its pronunciation in Classical Latin is [ɫɔnˈdɪniʊ̃ː].
+The pronunciation of Londinium in English is /lʌnˈdɪniəm/ lun-DIN-ee-əm, and its pronunciation in Classical Latin is [ɫɔnˈdɪniʊ̃ː].